nanxstats/Rcpi/README.md

 ### Manage dependencies

-Some features in the Rcpi package relies on certain R packages which may require specific system configurations to install from source.
+Some features in the Rcpi package rely on certain R packages which may require specific system configurations to install from source.
 To make the build process robust, these dependencies have been configured as runtime dependencies.
-Here are some instructions for installing such dependencies to enable certain features.
+Here are some instructions for installing such dependencies to enable the features in Rcpi.

 #### Install rcdk